 Chipping sparrows (Spizella passerina) are American sparrows and passerine birds in the family (Passerellidae).
 There are two subspecies found here in North America, the eastern chipping sparrow, and the western chipping sparrow.
 These birds are quite common and are frequently seen at feeders.

 The chipping sparrows are back here in Maine and currently, I have four of these small and energetic birds frequenting my yard.
 I’ve enjoyed observing them daily at my feeders and hear their loud calls from high perches in the trees above.

-Even though chipping sparrow are fairly easy to identify, they can often be confused with other sparrows.
+Even though chipping sparrows are fairly easy to identify, they can often be confused with other sparrows.
 No worries though, I will share some interesting facts and information to help you identify these birds for yourself.

 Chipping Sparrow Identification